 Health Care Governance, Regulatory Compliance and Reform Issues

-The Pannone Lopes Devereaux & O'Gara LLC health care team consists of experienced health care attorneys, litigators and employment and corporate lawyers who combine their technical expertise and litigation skills to represent health care organizations and hospitals, physicians, physician group practices and individual practitioners to navigate the transformative changes that have occurred in the health care industry.
+The Pannone Lopes Devereaux & West LLC health care team consists of experienced litigators who are intimately familiar with how health care, employment and corporate concerns collide.
+Our team combines technical experience and litigation skills to represent and assist clients involved in all aspects of the health care industry.

-The PLDO health care and business law teams assist health care entities in all aspects of corporate formation, expansion, joint ventures, mergers and acquisitions.
+The PLDO business law team assists health care entities in all aspects of corporate formation, expansion, joint ventures, mergers and acquisitions.
 We routinely assist clients in structuring an organization or modifying its corporate governance.
 PLDO routinely represents both for-profit and nonprofit organizations.
+The firm has created alliances with consultants to develop a center for excellence for nonprofit organizations to assist them in finding and using state-of-the-art methods to operate more effectively.

 PLDO also provides its clients with an understanding of corporate governance, including fiduciary responsibilities, committee membership responsibilities, and establishing policies and procedures and corporate compliance programs.
 Our attorneys serve as board members for numerous charitable organizations, meaning that we not only advise clients on professional and ethical standards for corporate board members, but we put those standards into practice ourselves every day.